BBC Television Shakespeare: Funding

 The BBC Television Shakespeare project was the most ambitious engagement with Shakespeare ever undertaken by either a television or film production company.
+The total budget was initially announced at £7 million, or USD$13.6 million.
+It was later reported to be closer to USD$16 million.
+After overall costs, each production had a budget of approximately USD$325,000.
 So large was the project that the BBC could not finance it alone, requiring a North American partner who could guarantee access to the United States market, deemed essential for the series to recoup its costs.
 In their efforts to source this funding, the BBC met with some initial good luck.
 Cedric Messina's script editor, Alan Shallcross, was the cousin of Denham Challender, executive officer of the New York branch of Morgan Guaranty Trust.
 Challender knew that Morgan were looking to underwrite a public arts endeavour, and he suggested the Shakespeare series to his superiors.
 Morgan contacted the BBC, and a deal was quickly reached.
 However, Morgan was only willing to invest about one-third of what was needed (approximately £1.5 million/$3.6 million).
 Securing the rest of the necessary funding took the BBC considerably longer – almost three years.

 Exxon were the next to invest, offering another third of the budget in 1976.
 The following year, Time Life, the BBC's US distributor, was contacted by the Corporation for Public Broadcasting (CPB) about possible investment in the project.
 However, because CPB used public funding, its interest in the series caught the attention of US labour unions and theatre professionals, who objected to the idea of US money subsidising British programming.
 The American Federation of Television and Radio Artists (AFTRA) and the American Federation of Labor and Congress of Industrial Organizations (AFL-CIO) began to put pressure on CPB not to invest in the series.
 Joseph Papp, director of the New York Shakespeare Festival, was particularly aghast, arguing that US television could do the entire canon for TV just as easily as the BBC, and publicly urging CPB not to invest.
 Before the situation came to a head, however, the necessary third investor was found, Metropolitan Life.
 Their investment meant that with the $5.5 million invested by the BBC, plus the money from Morgan and Exxon, the project was fully funded.

 The complexity of this funding is indicated by the general opening credits for the US screening of each episode; "The series is made possible by grants from Exxon, Metropolitan Life, and Morgan Bank.
 It is a BBC-TV and Time/Life television co-production, presented for the Public Broadcasting Service by WNET/Thirteen, New York."
 According to Jac Venza, executive producer at WNET, "it was one of the few times that we got three separate corporate funders to agree to funding something six years into the future.
 That was in itself a kind of extraordinary feat."